HISTORIC GRAIN SILOS STAND PROUD

 Almost a century after its construction by SA Railways and Harbours, its repurposing became the mammoth undertaking of internationally acclaimed architect, Thomas Heatherwick and his team.
 They succeeded in redesigning the structure made up of forty-two 33-metre high concrete tubes, into a functional space that embodies the industrial and historical character of the silos whilst bringing innovative design and a renewed purpose to the building.

 This iconic heritage site, that once processed hundreds of thousands of tons of grains, now boasts a 9 500m2 custom-designed area, expanding over nine floors, of which 6 000 m2 is dedicated to the exhibition of art.
-The rest of the remodeled silo space comprises, amongst others, a luxury hotel, a bar and restaurant and two magnificent venue spaces – the Atrium and the Venue on Level Six.
+The rest of the remodeled silo space comprises, amongst others, a luxury hotel, a bar and restaurant and two magnificent venue spaces – the Atrium and Ocular.